pierreconreaux/Data_Lake_on_AWS/README.md

 The initial project template includes five files:

-* ***etl.py*** is where we'll load data from S3 into staging tables on Redshift and then process that data into your analytics tables on Redshift.
+* ***etl.py*** is where we'll load data from S3 into staging tables on EMR and then process that data into your analytics tables on EMR.
 * ***dl.cfg*** is where we'll provide necessary information for AWS (information will be use in other files).
-*** I've suppress this file, because we'll launch our etl directly from our EMRcluster.***
+***I've suppress this file, because we'll launch our ETL directly from our EMRcluster.***

 I've add one file:

 * ***EMR_cluster.md***
 a step by step approach to create your EMR cluster on AWS is where we'll create our cluser and role on aws.
-If you want you can create it directly on AWS (https://docs.aws.amazon.com/eks/latest/userguide/service_IAM_role.html)

 ## Project Steps

+* Create an EMR Cluster
+* Complete ETL code
+* Launch ETL from AWS

 ## Sources: